 MOD ARB/7/39

-33 4.2 Members shall ensure that administrations* cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication services which should conform, to the greatest extent practicable, to the relevant CCITT Recommendations.
+33 4.2 Member States shall ensure that operating agencies cooperate within the framework of these Regulations to provide by mutual agreement, a wide range of international telecommunication/ICT services which should conform, to the greatest extent practicable, to the relevant Recommendations of the ITU.

 Reasons: This proposal is based on CWG/4A2/164.
 This proposal replaces the term "administrations or ROAs" with Member States and operating agencies, and replaces CCITT with ITU.